emb-riscv/specs-markdown/interrupt-controller.md

 | prio | 0x0010 | 32b | rw | Interrupt priority threshold. |
 | interrupts[] | 0x1000 | 32b * N | rw | Array of interrupt control registers. |

+The number of interrupts (N) is implementation specific, but no higher than 1024, including the system interrupts.

 Total size: 0x2000.

 ## Interrupts table address (irqtab)